 All admissions to SBCS are handled through the principal's office.
-New student admissions are accomplished through a conference between the parent(s) or guardian, the student, the principal, and a potential placement exam.
+New student admissions are accomplished through a conference between the parent(s) or guardian, the student, the principal, and previous student records if applicable.
+The principal may also require a placement exam.
 New student admissions for Pre-K and K begin with "Round-Up" in February or March.